summarizing and graphing data in spss#

 the SPSS Variable View, with labels added to each variable

 The next thing we’ll do is add Value Labels to the Month variable.
-When you hover over a cell in the Values column of the Variable View, you should see a blue button with three dots appear, like in the image above.
-Click on this button to bring up the Value Labels dialog:
+When you click on a cell in the Values column of the Variable View, you should see a blue button with three dots appear, like in the image above.

 the Value Labels dialog window

-You can add another label in the same way.
-Proceed until you have entered labels for all 12 months, then click OK to return to the Variable View window.
 You should see that instead of “None” in the Values column for the Month row, you now see {1, January}:

 the Variable View window with value labels added to the Month variable